YueLin301/yuelin301.github.io/_tabs/about.md

 ---

 > And how could I bear to be a man if man were not also a creator and guesser of riddles and redeemer of accidents?
-> To redeem those who lived in the past and to recreate all "it was" into "thus I willed it"—that alone should I call redemption.
+To redeem those who lived in the past and to recreate all "it was" into "thus I willed it"—that alone should I call redemption.
 >
 > *- Friedrich Nietzsche, Thus Spoke Zarathustra*
+{: .prompt-info }

 ---